-The Wisconsin Space Grant Consortium (WSGC), formed in 1991, is a Wisconsin-wide network of public and private universities and colleges, industry partners, government agencies, nonprofit associations, and other entities.
+The Wisconsin Space Grant Consortium (WSGC), constituted in 1990, is a Wisconsin-wide network of public and private universities and colleges, industry partners, government agencies, nonprofit associations, and other entities.
 The purpose of the Consortium is to coordinate and improve Wisconsin’s future in aerospace science, design, and technology.
 The focus of the Consortium is to stimulate aerospace research, education, and outreach activities throughout the State.
-WSGC encourages cooperative programs among universities, aerospace industry, and government and encourages interdisciplinary, interuniversity, and university/industry training, research, and public service.
+WSGC encourages cooperative programs among universities, the aerospace industry, and government and encourages interdisciplinary, interuniversity, and university/industry training, research, and public service.
 It aids in the recruitment and training of professionals, especially women, under-represented minorities, and the developmentally challenged, for careers in aerospace science, design, and technology.

 The mission of NASA’s Space Grant Program is to contribute to the nation’s science enterprise by funding education, research, and informal education projects through a national network of university-based Space Grant consortia.
-The mission of the WSGC is to use the excitement and vision of space and aerospace science to equip the citizens of Wisconsin with the math, science and technology tools they need to thrive in the 21st century.
+The mission of the WSGC is to use the excitement and vision of space and aerospace science to equip the citizens of Wisconsin with the math, science, and technology tools they need to thrive in the 21st century.

 PURPOSE AND SCOPE

-To achieve the mission of the WSGC, this plan identifies programmatic emphases that will guide strategic decision-making during the 2015-2018 period.
-These emphases are: • Expand opportunities for students and faculty researchers to benefit from the unique capabilities and assets of NASA through targeted programs that attract and retain STEM students and faculty through hands-on research and training. isconsin Space Grant Consortium Cycle VI Base Funding Proposal 2015-2018 WSGC/Carthage College • Develop and expand internship opportunities for students to participate in authentic and meaningful research with academic and industrial partners within our affiliate network. • Recruit and train professionals, especially women, underrepresented minorities, and persons with disabilities, for careers in aerospace-related fields.
+To achieve the mission of the WSGC, this plan identifies programmatic emphases that will guide strategic decision-making during the 2020-2024 period.
+These emphases are: • Expand opportunities for students and faculty researchers to benefit from the unique capabilities and assets of NASA through targeted programs that attract and retain STEM students and faculty through hands-on research and training. • Develop and expand internship opportunities for students to participate in authentic and meaningful research with academic and industrial partners within our affiliate network. • Recruit and train professionals, especially women, underrepresented minorities, and persons with disabilities, for careers in aerospace-related fields.

 GOALS, OBJECTIVES, & STRATEGIES

-NASA Education Outcome #1
+NASA Education Outcome #1: Higher Education Engagement

-Higher Education – Educate and Employ: Contribute to the development of STEM workforce in disciplines needed to achieve NASA’s strategic goals, through a portfolio of investments.
+Higher Education – Educate and Employ: Contribute to the development of STEM workforce in disciplines needed to achieve NASA’s strategic goals through a portfolio of investments.

-- Internships: To increase the impact of the WSGC internship programs on career placements within the aerospace industry in Wisconsin.
+- To increase the impact of the WSGC internship programs on career placements within the aerospace industry in Wisconsin.

-NASA Education Outcome #2
+NASA Education Outcome #2: K-12 Engagement

-Elementary and Secondary Education: – Educate and Engage: Attract and retain students in STEM disciplines through a progression of educational opportunities for students, teachers and faculty.
+Elementary and Secondary Education: – Educate and Engage: Attract and retain students in STEM disciplines through a progression of educational opportunities for students, teachers, and faculty.

-NASA Education Outcome #3
+NASA Education Outcome #3: Outreach and informal education

 Informal Education – Engage and Inspire: Build strategic linkages between STEM formal and informal education providers that promote STEM literacy and awareness of NASA’s mission.